 The island is a favourite stop over when sailing out from Ullapool where we keep our boat.
 There is a floating pontoon to make for an easy landing but the bay is a great anchorage for all but northerly winds.

 The Ullapool community own the island and are making great inroads to breathing life back into the place.
-The buildings are looking better, the grass is well kept by the horses that are swum over for the summer.
+The buildings are looking better, the grass is well kept by the horses that swim over from the mainland for the summer.
 What’s more Isle martin has a café that serves great coffee and wonderful homemade cake.

 To know more about the island and plan a trip over see the Trust website www.islemartin.org